samsquire/ideas2/README.md

 # 42. Depend on language feature

 A programming language whereby you import language features to depend upon.
 Python has a PEP process and Java has JSRs.
 You directly depend on named groups of functionality and this determines your language experience.
+Perhaps the fist line of the file says what language features to enable, such as "feature1,feature2"

 # 43.